kadena-io/pact/docs/pact-reference.rst

 Transaction Execution
 ~~~~~~~~~~~~~~~~~~~~~

-"Transactions" refer to business events enacted on the blockchain, like
+“Transactions” refer to business events enacted on the blockchain, like
 a payment, a sale, or a workflow step of a complex contractual
 agreement.
 A transaction is generally a single call to a module
 function.
 However there is no limit on how many statements can be
 executed.
-Indeed, the difference between "transactions" and "smart
+Indeed, the difference between “transactions” and “smart
-contract definition" is simply the *kind* of code executed, not any
+contract definition” is simply the *kind* of code executed, not any
 actual difference in the code evaluation.

+.. queries:

 Queries and Local Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~